 Outdoor Worship with Holy Eucharist Sundays at 9:30 am

 Our “Lawn Chair Liturgy” worship in the Memorial Garden continues at 9:30 on Sunday mornings, weather permitting.

-Our order of worship is abbreviated, and there will be no celebration of the Holy Eucharist at this time.
+Our order of worship is abbreviated but includes a celebration of the Holy Eucharist.
 Worshipers will be expected to comply with all current disease transmission prevention guidelines including:

 - Stay home if you feel sick

 - Observe a minimum of six feet of physical distancing between household groups